nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 GuestBook is a **desktop app for managing guests in a hotel, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-As a hotel manager, if you can type fast, GuestBook can get your guest management tasks done faster than traditional GUI apps.
+If you are a hotel manager who can type fast, GuestBook can get your guest management tasks done faster than traditional GUI apps.

 You can use GuestBook to track guests and their details including name, email address, phone number,